 We will continue to provide adequate supplies, including soap, hand sanitizer with at least 60% ethyl alcohol or 70% isopropyl alcohol (for staff and students who can safely use hand sanitizer), paper towels, tissues, disinfectant wipes, cloth face coverings, and no-touch trash cans where applicable.
 District Operations Staff will track usage to ensure adequate supply levels are maintained.

-In compliance with best practices and guidance, each principal will review their building plan to address physical distancing in classrooms, hallways, bathrooms and for both entry and dismissal times.
-Principals will assist staff and students to maintain maximum physical distance between individuals to reduce the potential for transmission of the virus per public health guidelines and directives.
+In compliance with best practices and guidance, each principal will assist staff and students to maintain maximum physical distance between individuals to reduce the potential for transmission of the virus per public health guidelines and directives.
 Teachers will be encouraged to use outdoor instruction where health and safety conditions and space allow.
 We do not anticipate the need to cohort elementary students beyond their classroom, but will continue to follow guidance.
 At each middle school, our team structures serve as cohorts and allow us to limit student contact and movement throughout the building.
 We will schedule students within their team as much as possible.
 Likewise, while our high schools do not allow for strict cohorts, we will schedule students with the goal of limiting exposures and movement whenever possible.

 Schools will continue to teach and implement routines for hand-washing at specified points during the school day inclusive of before and after lunch periods and after outdoor activities.
 All classrooms and school offices will be outfitted with hand sanitizing stations / materials.
 Students will be educated to the fact that hand washing is more effective than hand sanitizing.